dqops/dqo/docs/data-sources/gcp.md

 ---
-title: How to set up data quality monitoring and data observability for Google Cloud Storage
+title: How to Monitor GCP Cloud Storage?
+Data Observability Configuration
 ---

-# How to set up data quality monitoring and data observability for Google Cloud Storage
+# How to Monitor GCP Cloud Storage?
+Data Observability Configuration
-Data observability and data monitoring for Cloud Storage buckets.
-Detect schema changes, data anomalies, volume fluctuations, and other data quality issues.
+Learn how to monitor GCP Cloud Storage and enable data observability to detect schema changes, data anomalies, volume fluctuations, and data quality issues.

 ## Prerequisites